Medium Hub

 Recent News

-The Indianapolis International Airport welcomed nearly 2,000 aviation leaders from across the country as the 2026 AAAE/ACC Airport Planning, Design & Construction Symposium opened at the Indiana Convention Center.
-The event highlights Indianapolis' role as a major aviation industry hub.
+Indianapolis International Airport welcomed nearly 2,000 aviation leaders from across the country as the 2026 AAAE/ACC Airport Planning, Design & Construction Symposium opened in March 2026 at the Indiana Convention Center.
+This marks a major industry gathering highlighting IND's role in the aviation community.

 Airport Profile